Home and Search

 Thank you to all contributors for the wealth of images, research and puzzles:

 - Vin Miles has sent a photo of the Brentford Football Club team, 1905/6 season, with names; also a postcard sent in 1906 showing Brentford Market and Chiswick High Road (August 2016)

 - Annie of Appledore sent details of a grave reference and with help from the Hounslow Cemetery Team has been found to be in Islington Cemetery; they also provided plans showing the grave location (March 2016)

-- Three items from Peter Stuart: a postcard showing a very empty Butts, early 1900s; a report of a bank robbery in 1958; and an article from 1908 about St Faith's church
+- From Peter Stuart: an article from 1908 about St Faith's church

 - St Paul's Recreation Ground opened in 1889, Janet McNamara has traced the story of its development from the acquisition of land through to the opening ceremony and beyond using a range of sources (December 2015)

 - Pauline Stanhope has sent a selection of local photos taken from old calendars; views include Rattenburys 'I remember Rattenburys well.
 I had a second hand eternity ring from there in 1965ish'; photos include a view of the High Street opposite the Market Place around 1951 (November 2015)

 - Postcard of the Half Acre / High Street corner showing the Beehive Hotel; County Parade 1960s (thanks to my husband Richard) (November 2015)